 Why this chapter matters for UPSC: Development as a political concept — not just economic growth — is central to GS2, GS3, and Essay.
 The distinction between GDP-based development and human development (HDI, capabilities), the social costs of development (displacement, inequality), and India's ranking on global indices are recurring Prelims and Mains topics.

-Contemporary hook: India became the world's 5th largest economy by GDP in 2023, yet ranks 134th on the Human Development Index (2023).
+Contemporary hook: India is among the world's top 5-6 largest economies by GDP (5th in 2024; 6th in 2025 due to rupee depreciation; IMF WEO April 2026), yet ranks 130th on the Human Development Index (HDR 2025, UNDP).
 This paradox — high economic growth with low human development — is precisely the tension this chapter explores, and the central challenge of India's development model.

 PART 1 — Quick Reference Tables